esl/amoc/doc/distributed-run.md

 Start `my_scenario` spawning 100 amoc users with IDs from the range [1,100] inclusive.
 In this case sessions are going to be distributed across all nodes except master.

-`Settings` is an optional proplist with scenario options that can be extracted using amoc_config module, values provided in this list shadows OS and APP environment variables. also this settings will be propagated automatically withing all the nodes in the amoc cluster.
+`Settings` is an optional proplist with scenario options that can be extracted using amoc_config module.
+The values provided in this list shadow OS and APP environment variables.
+Note that these settings will be propagated automatically among all the nodes in the amoc cluster.

 ```erlang